Headless WebAuthn | Teleport

 Prerequisites

-- A v12.2+ Teleport cluster with WebAuthn configured.
+- A Teleport cluster with WebAuthn configured.
 See the Second Factor: WebAuthn guide.

 - WebAuthn hardware device, such as YubiKey.